Olympics construction worker dies as Tokyo swelters, heatstroke suspected

 At least 57 people died across Japan from the heat between July 29 to Aug.
 4 and 18,347 were taken to hospital.
 Some 45 people have died in Tokyo alone since Aug.
 1, NHK said, many of them elderly living on their own.

+“The heat is much worse in comparison with previous years, so for example if a worker works for one hour, companies should implement mandatory 10-minute breaks,” said comic book fan Takeyuki Sakano.

+“People tend to work too hard and push themselves over the edge, so having higher ups (managers) mandate these breaks as rules is necessary.”

-Most of the Summer Olympics have been held during the northern hemisphere summer, but when Tokyo hosted the Games previously, in 1964, they were shifted to October to avoid the summer heat.
-The Mexico 1968 Olympics were also held later due to weather conditions.
+Most Olympics have been held during the northern hemisphere summer.
+However, when Tokyo hosted the Games previously, in 1964, they were shifted to October to avoid the heat.
+The Mexico 1968 Olympics were also held later.

 Such shifts are no longer possible, though, due to international broadcasting and sports schedules, including the U.S. American football season and European soccer.
 Athens 2004 and Beijing 2008 were held in summer despite the climate of both cities.

-Olympics organisers plan to take steps to deal with the heat, including shaded rest areas, tents at security checkpoints, mist sprays and ice packs.
+Olympics organizers plan to take steps to deal with the heat, including shaded rest areas, tents at security checkpoints, mist sprays and ice packs.

 The start times for the men’s and women’s marathons, on Aug.
 9 and 2 respectively, have been moved to 6:00 a.m. as an additional precaution.